yaredwb/PINN-Poroelasticity-Paper/docs/index.md

 \end{equation}
 $$

-The final \emph{total loss} is then computed as the sum of the training loss and the constraint loss i.e.
+The final *total loss* is then computed as the sum of the training loss and the constraint loss i.e.

 $$
 \begin{equation}